Rich and hearty Portobello Pot Roast with red wine, herbs & vegetables. They all combine to make a delicious plant-based feast!

 - When the mixture just starts to boil, turn the heat off and add any additional seasonings you prefer.
 (Kathy suggests parsley and pepper.)

 - Add the potatoes, carrots, salt and pepper, and Worcestershire sauce to the gravy mixture.
 If more liquid is needed to keep the vegetables from drying out, add more broth.

 - Add the mushrooms and onions to the mixture and ladle into a large ceramic or glass pot or casserole dish with a lid, layering in the sprigs of rosemary and thyme.
 Place the lid on and put into the oven and bake for 1 hour.
 Remove from the oven and serve hot.

 Alternate Cooking Options: • If you have a large, heavy pot such as a dutch oven that can go from cooktop to oven, you can prepare the entire dish in that fashion, as Kathy does. • Assemble everything in a big pot on the stove or pressure cooker and cook until the vegetables are done.
 The flavor pizzazz provided by searing the mushrooms, onions, garlic, and gravy is compromised somewhat.
 Yet if you’re pressed for time, each variation is delicious.

 If you would like to cook this Portobello Pot Roast in a slow cooker then prepare as directed until step 5 then tip it all into a slow cooker, then add the rest of the ingredients as per step 6.
-Cook on low for 3 - 4 hours.
+Cook on low for around 4 hours or until the potatoes are tender.
 Add a little more liquid if it looks like it might dry out towards the end.
 You could use broth or some red wine.